FatimaSaadat17/Weather/README.md

 Please ensure to create your Ninja API account first, and copypaste your personal API key into the header.

+run the "npm i" command in the terminal, to install all the npm packages (express, iso-country-currency, axios, cors...)

+to start your server ensure that nodemon is installed, and run the command "nodemon index.js"

+edit the .env file based on your own personal needs

 Any improvements in code are appreciated!
 Thank you <3